siddharth2514/Portfolio/README.md

 Hey there! 👋 I’m **Siddharth Dhadwal**, a Computer Science student at SRM University, passionate about building innovative AI/ML solutions and impactful web applications.

-This is my personal portfolio website showcasing my skills, projects, and experiences — all crafted with ❤️ using HTML, CSS, and a touch of JavaScrip
+This is my personal portfolio website showcasing my skills, projects, and experiences — all crafted with ❤️ using HTML, CSS, and a touch of JavaScript

 ## 🧑‍💻 About Me